greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

 1. Sign in to [GX Cloud](https://app.greatexpectations.io/login).

 2. Create a User Access token and copy the organization ID.
-The GX Agent uses the user access token and organization ID for authentication to your GX Cloud organization:
+The GX Agent uses the user access token and organization ID for authentication with your GX Cloud organization:

     - Click **Settings** > **Tokens**.